System Integrators and the New Breed of Integrations

 -

 - Peace of Mind.
-With the modern IpaaS platform as its base, no-code connectors provide predictable and foolproof interoperability, smart recovery from connected systems outages, and bulletproof through future systems upgrades, and gain insight into systems outages and recovery.
+With the modern IpaaS platform as its base, no-code connectors provide predictable and foolproof interoperability, smart recovery from connected systems outages, and bulletproof through future systems upgrades and insight into systems outages and recovery.

 - Delighted Customers.
-Agencies end up delivering a modern, uninterrupted experience for staff and citizens and avoid staff frustrations and errors of double data entry and reconciliation.
+Agencies deliver a modern, uninterrupted experience for staff and citizens and avoid staff frustrations and errors of double data entry and reconciliation.

 - Quick Realization.
-A no-code solution is readymade, not under development, requiring no programming.
+A no-code solution is readymade, not under development, and requires no programming.
 This makes procurement and setup straightforward and less time-consuming, with same-day go-lives possible.

 -